Takashi Saito: Milwaukee Brewers

 After the 2010 season, Saito signed a one-year contract with the Milwaukee Brewers for about $3 million.
 Kosuke Inaji retained his position from the previous year as Saito's translator.
-Although he appeared in just 30 games, Saito was 4–2 with a 2.03 ERA in 2011, marking his sixth consecutive season with a sub-2.90 ERA since joining the MLB in 2006.
+Although he appeared in just 30 games, Saito was 4–2 with a 2.03 ERA in 2011, marking his sixth consecutive season with a sub-2.90 ERA since joining MLB in 2006.
 He was the third-oldest player in the National League during this season.

 The 2011 season with the Brewers also marked Saito's last postseason appearance in MLB play.
 Yet it was the first time he was credited with a win (Game 2 of the NLDS) and the first time he pitched beyond a Division Series, as the Brewers advanced to the NLCS.
 His career postseason totals include a 1–0 record in 10 games with a 1.69 ERA, nine strikeouts, no walks, and no home runs allowed.

 Arizona Diamondbacks

 On December 12, 2011, Saito signed a one-year deal with the Arizona Diamondbacks.
 He struggled in 2012, appearing in just 16 games for the NL club with a 6.75 ERA in just 12 innings.
 He also spent time at the minor league level.
 Saito was the second-oldest active player in MLB during the season.

-In seven seasons in the MLB, Saito finished his career with a 2.34 ERA, 400 strikeouts, and an average of 10.7 strikeouts per nine innings.
+In seven seasons in MLB, Saito finished his career with a 2.34 ERA, 400 strikeouts, and an average of 10.7 strikeouts per nine innings.